 **Editor notes: this info works for 99.95% of our guests . . . we shall be discreetly quiet about the remaining 0.05% who arrive lost and grumpy and need a bottle of our excellent Chilean Sirah to recover their composition.
 Also, after a grueling flight, should you inadvertently stumble into a pirate taxi in the airport confusion and the driver claims your hotel was burned to the ground and he has a better option for the night, it is most likely not true as nearly nothing burns in the neo-tropics.

-The easy part and no worries - most of the flights take off on time and land in the right place.
-Airline luggage mishandling can be a problem, but nearly all bags show up the next day (take your toiletries and a spare shirt & undies onboard).
+The easy part and no worries - most of the flights take off on time and land in the right place (ask us about one that did not - Q: "why did we land in this field?"
+A: "We need to pick someone up.").
+Airline luggage mishandling can be a problem (we won't mention AA), but nearly all bags show up the next day (take your toiletries and a spare shirt & undies onboard).
 You may want to bring your own food (no drinks past security though) - many guests arrive here starving after 2 hours in departure, a 5 hour flight, 1 hour in customs and a bag of pretzels (and they didn't fly from Madrid).